elixir-search/sample/README.md

 ## About Searchex Repos and Collections

 Searchex supports the exchange of searchable document repositories.
-Searchex repositories are managed by Git and can be stored anywhere on the Internet.
+Searchex repositories are managed by Git and downloadable from anywhere on the Internet.
 You can install a Searchex repository on your Searchex host in seconds.

 Each Searchex `repo` contains one or more `collections`.
 Each `collection` is defined by a `config` file - a yaml file with indexing and search parameters.

-To install this Sample repo on your system, use the command:
+To install this Sample Repo on your system, use the command:

     searchex fetch elixir-search/sample